Q: Difference between Turmeric and Curcumin?

 Q: How do I know if the product is legitimately certified organic?

-Turmeric which is grown not using any artificial pesticides, manure etc. Organic farming of turmeric will rely on natural manures such as compost etc. and biological pest control methods such as Neem oil, rather than spraying harmful pesticides which somehow enter in our body causing various health issues.
-Organic farming relies on methods such as crop rotation, salinity control of soil, predatory beneficial insects, turning soil after crops etc. to make sure crop is weed free but without pesticides.
-Similarly the manure is also natural.
+Turmeric which is grown not using any artificial pesticides, manure etc. Organic farming of turmeric will rely on natural manures such as compost etc. and biological pest control methods such as Neem oil, rather than spraying harmful pesticides which enter our body causing various health issues.
+Organic farming relies on methods such as crop rotation, salinity control of soil, predatory beneficial insects, turning soil after crops etc., to make sure crops are weed free but without pesticides.
+Similarly, the manure used on organic farms is also natural.
 An organic farm will use green manure or compost to make the crop healthy.
 As you can see the above tasks are not as easy to carry out in today’s world of easily accessible chemical pesticides and manures.
-Thus, organic products are expensive then the non-organic ones.
+Thus, organic products are generally more expensive than non-organic ones.

 Q: Have there be clinical studies done on turmeric?

-On the website http://www.ncbi.nlm.nih.gov/pubmed (National Centre for Biotechnolgy Information) PubMed.gov there are over 3472 extracts from over 3000 clinical trials and over 8500 extracts on Curcumin.
+On the website https://www.ncbi.nlm.nih.gov/pubmed (National Centre for Biotechnology Information) PubMed.gov there are over 3472 extracts from over 3000 clinical trials and over 8500 extracts on Curcumin.

 Q: How long will it take for me to get my order?

-Please note: We have no control over packages delivery once they leaves our warehouse, however, we endeavour to dispatch same day or following business day to insure a fast delivery.
+Please note: We have no control over packages delivery once they leave our warehouse, however, we endeavour to dispatch same day or following business day to ensure a fast delivery.